CrunchyData/postgres-operator/docs/content/quickstart/_index.md

 replica_storage: "nfsstorage"
 ```

-In OpenShift and CodeReady Containers, the PostgreSQL Operator will automatically set `disable_fsgroup` to `true` so that it will deploy PostgreSQL clusters correctly under the `restricted` Security Context Constraint (SCC).
+In OpenShift and CodeReady Containers, PGO will automatically set `disable_fsgroup` to `true` so that it will deploy PostgreSQL clusters correctly under the `restricted` Security Context Constraint (SCC).
 Though we recommend using `restricted`, if you are using the `anyuid` SCC, you will need to set `disable_fsgroup` to `false` in order to deploy the PostgreSQL Operator.

 For a full list of available storage types that can be used with this installation method, please review the [configuration parameters]({{< relref "/installation/configuration.md">}}).

-When you are done editing the file, you can install the PostgreSQL Operator by running the following commands:
+When you are done editing the file, you can install PGO by running the following commands:

 ```
 kubectl create namespace pgo